kabisa/theguild.nl/lib/draft/feature_test_phoenix_integration.md

 It might seem like this is a very good story, and in many aspects it is.
 But although the last part is written in great detail, let's take a step back and think about this.
 What is the goal a teacher has when creating a contract.
 Or, in a more general sense, what is the goal of a contract?
 Is that goal really to have a mutual understanding?
 That is not really the goal, but more of an aspect of a contract.
 So what is the real end goal?
 If you really think this through, there is a simpler and more concise end goal that is actually the essence of why contracts are needed.
 Check the story below and you'll see what I mean:

-> as a teacher I would like to be able to create contracts for my students so that I don't have to worry about getting paid
+> As a teacher I would like to be able to create contracts for my students so that I don't have to worry about getting paid

 ## So why is this distinction important?